leaysgur/slides/docs/jsconf_jp-2024/index.md

 ### Role of characters in `RegExp` pattern

-You can think of them by its role.

 - 1: Match single character unit
 - 2: Match set of character units
 - 3: Help matching
 - 4: Memoize and reuse

+You can think of them by its role.

 ---

-## Lesson 2 / Indexes
+## Chapter 2 / Indexes

 - 👉🏻 1: Match single character unit
 - 2: Match set of character units